 Six days a week, The Rich Investor team keeps you current with every ebb and flow of the market.
 With coverage of all markets, both foreign and domestic, we focus on all things trading and how to generate income, including: investment strategies, stocks, economic volatility, risk and more.

 In the age of volatility, you need a level head and confidence that your investing strategy will handle the unexpected.
-Our editors help take the emotions out of investing with regular commentary about the benefits of a well-defined, data-driven, and rules-based investment strategies.
+Our editors help take the emotions out of investing with regular commentary about the benefits of a well-defined, data-driven, and rules-based investment strategy.

 It’s often said in sports that “the best defense is a good offense.”
 When it comes to investing and stocks, this means focusing on companies that produce floods of cash and that “pay us first.”
 We make it our mission to hunt down companies using aggressive accounting to bamboozle their investors.

 The same methods we use to identify bad companies with low-quality earnings are turned around to find good, underpriced companies with good management and honest bookkeeping.
 These are the profitable gems hiding in plain sight, we’ll help you discover.

 For those working hard on building their 401(k), retirement planning is entirely personal, but everyone’s strategy for saving should share one common thread: the importance of generating income.